y3owk1n/undo-glow.nvim/README.md

  animation = {
-  enabled = false, -- whether to turn on or off for animation duration = 100, -- in ms animation_type = "fade", -- default to "fade"
-  fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number
-  easing = "in_out_cubic", -- see more at easing section on how to change and create your own },
+  enabled = false, -- whether to turn on or off for animation duration = 100, -- in ms animation_type = "fade", -- default to "fade", see more at animation section on how to change or create your own fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = "in_out_cubic", -- see more at easing section on how to change and create your own },